 Lepinja Bread, Croatian Flatbread, is a crusty bread with a lovely crumb that is perfect to be served with any dish.
-It is a great bread to soak up any flavor that we serve it with.
+Somun is a great bread to soak up any flavor that we serve it with.

-This Croatian Flatbread, is one such flatbread that I had so much fun baking.
+This Croatian Flatbread is one such flatbread that I had so much fun baking.
 The Lepinja bread had the most beautiful crumb and it was so airy and porous.

-Lepinja bread is baked at a very high temperature that gives it the amazing rise, somewhat like a pita bread.
-My son thought it was great bread to slice in between and make it as a sandwich bread.
-So, the options are unlimited as to how you want to serve the Lepinja bread.
-Use it for a sandwich or serve with soups and stew to soak up all the flavor.
+Somun bread is baked at a very high temperature which gives it an amazing rise, somewhat like pita bread.
+My son thought it was great bread to slice in between and make as sandwich bread.

 My Other recipes in the A-Z International Flatbread Series –